uidaholib/collectionbuilder-cdm-template/docs/collection-updates-2021.md

 Once you sort out the conflicts on a file, on Code's Git menu you can click the plus sign to move the file from "Merge changes" to "Staged changes" so that it is ready to commit.
 At that point you can always click on the "Stages changes" to see the git diff visualized, so you can review the changes to make sure they are correct.

+current change = customized changes to the branch incoming change = changes from the main branch

 ## Delete extra files from _data folder (unless this is actually the metadata for the collection you're working on):
 - boxing.csv
 - cities.csv